GeoKnow/Geolink/README.md

 UI for data driven interlinking based on Limes and Jassa

+* Don't forget to run `mvn install` in order to build the frontend!

 Import the project into the IDE of your choice (using maven import) Run the main class org.aksw.geolink.web.main.MainGeolinkServer as a Java application.
 This will start jetty server running the app on port 7532